 Modern electricity is something we take for granted.
 It lets us have and do so much, but there is one subtle and negative effect it can have on our health.
 Something some people are more sensitive to than other people.
+Baby is trying to learn to attune their circadian rhythms and the more you can help them by following these tips the more they will be able to have better sleep which in turn will help your sleep deprivation.

 If you want to know how to sleep better, start with addressing this basic biological response to light.